 Small changes are the best way to start, leaving room for small corrections along the way.
 You can maintain momentum by keeping changes not too from the comfort zone of each individual.

 3. Find balance.
 There are as many motivators to losing weight as there are diets in the world.
 As much as a couple agrees on overreaching reasons to diet together, connect with your own inner desire to be well.
-28 Ways To Teach Your Kids To Love Their Bodies
+10 Easy Ways To Raise Positive, Happy And CONFIDENT Kids

 Who are your role models?
 Is a trip to the gym with a close, same-sex friend something that is important to you?
 What obstacles do you face that your partner does not face, such as cookies at the office or cravings for chocolate?